 The exterior of the SS Legacy of Un-Cruise Adventures is elegant and very attractive.
 I love the curves of the aft decks.

 The sun deck has chairs and tables and a hot tub for soaking.
 It also features a covered area with exercise equipment.

 Exercise Equipment on the Sun Deck

 The exercise equipment on the sun deck is always available for the guests.
 In addition, a complimentary stretch class is held each morning and afternoon.

 Cruising the Snake River in Washington

 The SS Legacy of Un-Cruise Adventures sails down the Willamette River in Portland to where it joins the Columbia River.
 Then the ship moves up the Columbia River to where the Snake River flows in.
 The SS Legacy follows the Snake River in Washington up to Clarkston, which is near the Idaho border and spectacular Hells Canyon.
 The classic ship turns around and goes downstream all the way to the Pacific Ocean at Astoria before returning to Portland.
 The entire voyage is about 1000 miles.
-This cruise log details our 7-day cruise on the SS Legacy.

 All or part of each day is spent off the ship exploring the surrounding towns and their cultural and historic sites.
 Guests leave the SS Legacy one day and board a jet boat for an exciting ride up the Snake River into the Hells Canyon National Recreation Area.
 This entire voyage is filled with surprises and varied activities, and the SS Legacy and its great crew make the trip even more memorable.